pranaypareek/csci-ua.0480-fall2017-003/homework/03-draft-minor-changes.markdown

 * Commit multiple times throughout your development process.
 * Make at least 3 separate commits - (for example, one option may be to make one commit per part in the homework).

-## `miniWeb` - Framework Overview
+## `aitstheweb` - Framework Overview

 ### About the Framework

-Your framework, called `miniWeb`, will be built off of node's `net` module.
+Your framework, called `aitstheweb`, will be built off of node's `net` module.
 It'll use the `net` module to create a TCP server that will allow connections from clients.
+The code that you'll write will handle an incoming http request from a client by:

+1. parsing the http request
+2. deciding what action to take based on the request's path
+3. ...with the action provided by the application's programmer (the person using your library to create a web site) as a callback function
+4. ...and with the callback function eventually sending back an http response, again as implemented by the application's programmer .

-The code that you'll write will handle an incoming http request from a client by parsing the http request, determining what do based on the request, and finally sending back an http response.
-You'll do this by minimally creating these objects (you can create more objects, but these 3 must be present):
+You'll do this by creating the following objects (you can create more objects, but these 3 must be present):

 1. `Request` - an object that represents an http request
 2. `Response` - an object that represents an http response... and has the ability to actually send back a response to the client